IshaanOhri/Visle/README.md

 <br>

  - Understanding and using GANs to generate Images.
- - Achieving an accuracy of **87.621%** with our generative neural network.
  - Understanding the use channels, websockets for building a real-time applications
  - Using publish-subscrible system design for asynchronous messaging b/w various services
  - serverless archicture for system maintanence and scaling.